Just do it, says Yahoo's teen app millionaire

 SAN FRANCISCO Shares of Snap Inc bounced back on Wednesday following a steep selloff while an initial rush to short sell the stock appeared to be slowing.

 LONDON Got a tech idea and want to make a fortune before you're out of your teens?
-Just do it, is the advice of the London schoolboy who's just sold his smartphone news app to Yahoo for a reported $30 million.
+Just do it, is the advice of the London schoolboy who's just sold his smartphone news app to Yahoo for a reported $30 million (19.7 million pounds).

 The money is there, just waiting for clever new moves, said 17-year-old Nick D'Aloisio, who can point to a roster of early backers for his Summly app that includes Yoko Ono and Rupert Murdoch.